aj_kotval

 Knowledge base:

-Navigation & page redesign
+Page & Navigation redesign

 The existing navigation structure was outdated, cluttered, and made it difficult to navigate to relevant pages and topics.
 Product pages also did not reflect the new features available.